If children are struggling, or failing, in education, I offer easy and effective solutions with quick and lifelong results..

 I give talks and demonstrations about the reflexes and how to recognise the signs in the classroom that most teachers will recognise.
 I can teach you movements you can take back into the classroom and use straightaway.
 Please contact me if this interests you.

-If you have any questions or would like to make an appointment, please write in the ‘Quick Enquiry’ box at the top on the right.
+If you have any questions, or would like to make an appointment, or would like a demonstration or training in your school, please write in the ‘Quick Enquiry’ box at the top on the right.